Laura10101/cat-identifier/README.md

 For these reasons, the Cat Identifier stores images, image metadata, and models in MongoDB, whereas it stores reporting data in Postgres.

 ### Non-relational Data Schema
+The following diagram shows the schema for the MongoDB database collections.

 ![The MongoDB schema for the non-relational database](https://laura10101.github.io/cat-identifier/documentation/data-model/non-relational-schema.png)

+The schema uses GridFS to store both images and also trained prediction models.
+GridFS is MongoDB's mechanism for storing large documents or binary data.
+Both image data and the trained models exceed MongoDB's limits for conventional objects and so GridFS was selected out of necessity.

+GridFS system stores document data in chunks contained within the fs.chunks collection.
+Chunks are grouped together by file documents in the fs.files collection.
+This design is provided out-of-the-box when using GridFS.

+Documents in the ``predictions`` collection represent images which have been uploaded by breeders or pet owners, and the labels that were predicted by the trained machine learning model for that image.
+These documents have the following attributes:

+  - **image** is a foreign key to the GridFS file which holds the data for the uploaded image.
+  - **label** is a nested document whose schema matches the predictions.label entity in the diagram above.
+These objects hold the values that were predicted for the uploaded image by the machine learning model.
+  - **user_has_reviewed** indicates whether the user has so far provided feedback on the prediction.
+  - **user_feedback** stores the feedback provided by the user (if any).
+It will be ``True`` if the user has accepted the prediction made by the Cat Identifier, and false otherwise (including if no feedback was provided).
+  - **admin_has_reviewed** indicates whether the admin has provided any feedback on the prediction.
+  - **admin_feedback** indicates whether the admin accepted or rejected the prediction made by the model.

+Documents in the ``training_images`` collection represent images which have been uploaded or imported by model admins for the purpose of training the machine learning model.
+Although there are similarities between the schema of this collection and of the ``predictions`` collection, the two datasets serve very different purposes in the application so are stored separately. ``training_images`` attributes are:

+  - **image** is a foreign key to the GridFS file which holds the data for the uploaded image.
+  - **label** is a nested document whose schema matches the training_images.label entity in the diagram above.
+These objects hold the values that were manually selected for the associated training image by the model administrator.
+These values are used when training the machine learning model as the target output for the associated image.
+  - **source** indicates where the training image comes from.
+Training images are created via a number of different features: by uploading a Zip file; by importing images from Google; or when the model administrator reviews the labels of previously-made predictions.
+  - **is_labelled** is a flag to indicate whether the provided label is a default label, or whether it has been explicitly set by the model administrator.
+This is needed because the application will create a default label when storing training images.
+The default values for a label, however, may also be chosen by the model admin so it is not possible to tell from the label values alone whether the administrator has explicitly set the label.

+Labels for both training images and predictions have the same schema.
+This is to be expected because they both represent outputs of the same machine learning model.
+The difference is that training image labels are fed to the machine learning model during training to indicate what the expected output for a training image should be.
+By contrast, the machine learning model is expected to predict the labels for prediction images without guidance, based on the training it has previously received.
+As such, labels for both predictions and training images have the following attributes:

+  - **is_cat** indicates whether the image is of a cat or not.
+This is needed because it is not possible, without image recognition technology, to prevent breeders or pet owners from uploading images which are not of cats.
+The model, therefore, attempts to predict whether an image is or is not a cat.
+For training images, no other values should be set if this attribute is ``False``.
+  - **colour** indicates the colour of the cat.
+  - **is_tabby** indicates whether or not the cat is a tabby.
+  - **pattern** indicates whether the cat is a self, bicolour, or van.
+  - **is_pointed** indicates whether the cat is a colourpoint.

+  The machine learning model is trained to predict these label attributes independently of one another, since these traits are not linked genetically.

+Documents in the ``prediction_models`` collection contain the weights and configuration for trained machine learning models, allowing models to be stored and reloaded by the application.
+Attributes in this collection are:

+  - **model** is a foreign key to the GridFS file containing the model configuration that was exported from Keras.
+  - **weights** is a foreign key to the GridFS file containing the weights that were settled on during training for the model.
+  - **loss** is the average loss value that was observed during training for this model.
+  - **accuracy** is the average accuracy value that was observed during training for this model.
+  - **training_started** is a timestamp indicating the date and time on which training for this model started.
+  - **training_ended** is a timestamp indicating the date and time on which training for this model ended.
+  - **is_active** indicates whether this is the currently-active model.
+Only one model can be active at any given time, and this is the model that will be used in the breeders' app to predict labels for user-uploaded images.

+Documents in the ``users`` collection represent registered users of the admin app.
+Since the breeders' app is intended to be open for public use, users of this app do not need to sign in.
+However, administrators have significant control over the accuracy of trained models (based on their control over the training data).
+Therefore, admin app users do not to sign in.
+Attributes of a user are:

+  - **username** is the name the user will use to login.
+  - **password** is the password the user will use to login.
+This is hashed using the Werkzeug library.
+  - **current_token** is a nested object holding the most recent authorisation token that was generated for that user.
+This feature is explained in the ``Security Features`` section of this README.

+The attributes of a security token are:

+  - **token** is the token string that the admin app will user to authorise users.
+  - **expiry_time** is a timestamp indicating the point in time at which the token will cease to be valid.

+Documents in the ``training_log_entries`` document represent log messages that are generated during the training process.
+Because training is a lengthy process which runs in the background, it is not possible to immediately confirm the final outcome of the process to administrators.
+The training log therefore holds messages generated during the training process giving insight into current progress and any errors that occurred.
+Attributes of training log entries are:

+  - **timestamp** indicating the date and time at which the log entry was created.
+  - **message** holds the contents of the log entry.

 ### Relational Data Schema